VCAA

 Personalised Inspection of Exam Materials application forms are included in the results package sent to each Year 12 student.

-Applications for Inspection of Examination Response Materials close Friday2 February .
+Applications for Inspection of Examination Response Materials close Friday 7 February 2025 .

 Applications received after this date will not be processed.